-Revised August 2009 by P. Vogel (Caltech) and A. Piepke (University of Alabama).
+Revised August 2017 by P. Vogel (Caltech) and A. Piepke (University of Alabama).

-Neutrinoless double-beta $(0\nu\beta\beta)$ decay would signal violation of total lepton number conservation.
+Observation of neutrinoless double-beta $(0\nu\beta\beta)$ decay would signal violation of total lepton number conservation.
 The process can be mediated by an exchange of a light Majorana neutrino, or by an exchange of other particles.
-However, the existence of $0\nu\beta\beta$ -decay requires Majorana neutrino mass, no matter what the actual mechanism is.
-As long as only a limit on the lifetime is available, limits on the effective Majorana neutrino mass, on the lepton-number violating right-handed current or other possible mechanisms mediating $0\nu\beta\beta$ -decay can be obtained, independently of the actual mechanism.
-These limits are listed in the next three tables, together with a claimed $0\nu\beta\beta$ -decay signal reported by part of the Heidelberg-Moscow collaboration.
-A $6\sigma$ excess of counts at the decay energy is used for a determination of the Majorana neutrino mass.
-This signal has not yet been independently confirmed.
-In the following we assume that the exchange of light Majorana neutrinos $(m{\nu_i} \leq 10 \text{ MeV})$ contributes dominantly to the decay rate.
+However, the existence of $0\nu\beta\beta$ decay requires Majorana neutrino mass, no matter what the actual mechanism is.
+As long as only a limit on the lifetime is available, limits on the effective Majorana neutrino mass, on the lepton-number violating right-handed current or other possible mechanisms mediating $0\nu\beta\beta$ -decay can be obtained, independently of the actual mechanism by assuming that one of these "new physics" possibilities dominates.
+These limits are listed in the next three tables.

 Nuclear structure calculations are needed to deduce $\langle m{\beta\beta} \rangle$ from the decay rate.
-While $G^{0\nu}$ can be calculated reliably, the computation of $M^{0\nu}$ is subject to uncertainty.
-Indiscriminate averaging over all published matrix element values would result, for any given nuclide, in a factor of $\sim 3$ uncertainty in the derived $\langle m{\beta\beta} \rangle$ values.
-More recent evaluations, insisting that the known $2\nu\beta\beta$ rate is correctly reproduced, result in a considerable reduction in the spread of the $M^{0\nu}$ values.
-E.g. in [1] the spread appears to be as low as $\pm 30\%$ .
+While $G^{0\nu}$ can be calculated, the computation of $M^{0\nu}$ is subject to uncertainty.
+Comparing different nuclear model evaluations indicates a factor ~2 to 3 spread in the calculated nuclear matrix elements.
+In addition, if the effective value of the axial current coupling constant g_A in nuclei is substantially smaller in absolute value than its single nucleon value $g_A = -1.2723 \pm 0.0023$, the decay rate might be further reduced.
 The particle physics quantities to be determined are thus nuclear model-dependent, so the half-life measurements are listed first.
 Where possible, we reference the nuclear matrix elements used in the subsequent analysis.
-Since rates for the more conventional $2\nu\beta\beta$ decay serve to calibrate the nuclear theory, results for this process are also given.
+Since rates for the conventional $2\nu\beta\beta$ decay serve to constrain the nuclear theory models, results for this process are also given.

-Oscillation experiments utilizing atmospheric-, accelerator-, solar-, and reactor-produced neutrinos and anti-neutrinos yield strong evidence that at least some neutrinos are massive.
-However, these findings shed no light on the mass hierarchy (i.e., on the sign of $\Delta m{atm}^2$ ), the absolute neutrino mass values or the properties of neutrinos under CPT-conjugation (Dirac or Majorana).
+Oscillation experiments utilizing atmospheric-, accelerator-, solar-, and reactorproduced neutrinos and anti-neutrinos yield strong evidence that at least some neutrinos are massive.
+However, these findings shed no light on the mass hierarchy (i.e., on the sign of Δm{31}^2), the absolute neutrino mass values or the properties of neutrinos under CPT-conjugation (Dirac or Majorana).